grahamlyons/grahamlyons.github.io/_posts/2018-04-11-my-development-environment.md

 permalink: /article/why-my-development-environment-is-the-best
 ---

-# Why My Development Environment is the Best

 _Or more accurately, what works for me right now._

 As software developers we spend a lot of our day at the keyboard, typing.
 It's natural that we spend time making that environment a pleasant and productive place in which to work.